Ai search visibility for b2b saas

 In brief

-- AI search visibility for B2B SaaS means structuring your product, use-case, and industry pages so Google and AI-powered search can easily understand, index, and surface them for high-intent queries.
+- AI search visibility for B2B SaaS means making product, use case, role, and industry pages easier for Google and AI-powered search systems to crawl, index, and understand.

 What to do